Welcome to UNICEF USA!

 Today, thanks to UNICEF and generous donors, parents in China and across Asia no longer have to leave their children's survival to chance.
 In fact, over the past three decades, UNICEF's work around the world has helped cut the number of children who die before their fifth birthday by more than half.

 This Lunar New Year, as you prepare to hand out red envelopes to the children and young people in your life, please consider adding the world's most vulnerable kids to your list.
 Before COVID-19, they were already endangered by worsening humanitarian emergencies, violence, poverty, exclusion, discrimination and the effects of climate change, among other threats.
 The pandemic has made things much worse.
-But as the stories of the children below attest, a donation to UNICEF can help them withstand the virus and set the stage for a recovery that protects the rights and futures of every child.
+But as the stories below attest, a donation to UNICEF can help protect children from COVID-19 and its secondary effects, and set the stage for a recovery that protects their rights and futures.

 In Mongolia, newborn mortality rates are going down, thanks in part to UNICEF-supported health care for moms like Delgermurun Tsolomon and her baby, Sugarmaa.
 Sugarmaa was born on the Lunar New Year, and since then, she's thrived under the watchful eye of her doctor and the high-quality care she and all the children in the region now receive.
 UNICEF has helped make antibiotics available to those who need them, health workers' training has improved and government subsidies help families afford health insurance.
 All of which give Tsolomon high hopes for her baby and all her other children's future: “I dream that they will become well-educated and knowledgeable people and that they will complete their education.” © UNICEF/UN0336408/Babajanyan VII Photo